umbraco/Umbraco.Forms.Integrations/src/Umbraco.Forms.Integrations.Automation.Zapier/readme.md

 # Umbraco.Forms.Integrations.Automation.Zapier

-This integration provides a custom workflow, allowing form entries to be mapped to the fields of a Zap tool trigger from Zapier.
+This integration provides a custom workflow allowing form entries to be mapped to the fields of a Zap tool trigger from Zapier.

 A Zap is an automated workflow that connects various apps and services together.
 Each Zap consists of a trigger and one or more actions.